sguox002/leetcode/review/hash.md

 ### 349	Intersection of Two Arrays		Easy
-no duplicates allowed in result. use set_intersection or hand write
+no duplicates allowed in result. use set_intersection or hand write. actually we do not need two hashtable. one is easier.
 ```cpp
     vector<int> intersection(vector<int>& nums1, vector<int>& nums2) {
         //use set_intersection